elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 ]
 ---

-This article describes and demonstrates a novel solution for electoral reform that is practical to implement and is more effective in holding democratic elections where every vote cast contributes to forming a governing body.
-Below is the summary results of the 2021 Canadian general election compared to if the Representative Proportional Voting (RPV) electoral system described in this article was used.
-The electoral system currently used in Canada is [First Past the Post (FPTP)](https://www.elections.ca/content.aspx?section=res&dir=ces&document=part1&lang=e#p13).
+This article describes and demonstrates a novel solution for electoral reform called Representative Proportional Voting (RPV), that is practical to implement and is more effective in holding elections where every vote contributes to the formation of a government body.
+Below is the overall results of the 2021 Canadian general election under the present [First Past the Post (FPTP)](https://www.elections.ca/content.aspx?section=res&dir=ces&document=part1&lang=e#p13) electoral system compared to Representative Proportional Voting (RPV).

 |Party|FPTP Seats|FPTP Seats %|RPV Seats|RPV Seats %|Vote %|
 |:-|:-|:-|:-|:-|:-|